Book-reader/c3-docgen/stdlibref.md

 ```c3
 alias VoidFn = fn void()
 ```

-Stores a variable on the stack, then restores it at the end of the macro scope.
 ```c3
 macro void @scope(#variable; @body) @builtin
 ```

-Swap two variables
 ```c3
 macro void @swap(#a, #b) @builtin
 ```